Opioid Overdose Recovery Program

 is saving lives, many reversed survivors are trapped in a cycle of repeated

-drug use and may not receive the necessary treatment and recovery support
+drug use and may not receive the necessary treatment and recovery support services.

 Program Addresses OpioidOverdose Epidemic in Monmouth and Ocean Counties